 Threats – Who are the existing or potential competitors?

-The SCAMPER method aims to examine the methods that may strengthen ideas based on seven factors; Substitute, Combine, Adapt, Modify, Put to other uses, Eliminate, and Rearrange.
+The SCAMPER method examines the methods that may strengthen ideas based on seven factors; Substitute, Combine, Adapt, Modify, Put to other uses, Eliminate, and Rearrange.
 Unlike the SWOT analysis, the SCAMPER technique evaluates how an idea can be pushed further using the above factors.
-It provides a useful tool for not only evaluating ideas but also making it solid enough for the next stage (Check A Guide to the SCAMPER Technique for Creative Thinking).
+It provides a valuable tool for evaluating ideas and making them solid enough for the next stage (Check A Guide to the SCAMPER Technique for Creative Thinking).

 The team members evaluate each idea and brainstorm the potentials to make make it more successful in the market using each of the seven factors as following: